Radio-Spectrum/SHARC/docs/docusaurus/docs/intro.md

 ## Introduction to SHARC

-Welcome to **SHARC**, a powerful simulator designed to support **SHARing and Compatibility** studies of radiocommunication systems.
-Developed and maintained by the **Telecommunications Regulatory Authority (TRA)** of Brazil, **ANATEL**, SHARC implements the framework specified in [ITU-R M.2101](https://www.itu.int/rec/R-REC-M.2101/en), focusing on **modeling and simulating IMT networks and systems** for use in sharing and compatibility studies.
+Welcome to **SHARC**, a powerful simulator designed to support **SHARing and Compatibility** studies of radiocommunication systems, focusing on **modeling and simulating IMT networks and systems** for use in sharing and compatibility studies.

 ### Purpose of SHARC